Tuning Neural Network Models for Better Accuracy

 Tuning Experiments, Part 4: Varying the Number of Hidden Layers

-The accuracy and loss of each model will be compared while changing the ‘number of hidden layers’.
-For simplicity, all other parameters (e.g. learning rate, epochs, batch_size, number of neurons) will be kept constant.
+For these experiments, the hyperparameter to track is the number of hidden layers.
+For simplicity, all other parameters (e.g. learning rate, epochs, batch size, number of neurons) will be kept constant.
 Not every number of hidden layers is tested, so feel free to create new code cells with a different number of layers.
+Increasing the number of hidden layers increases the complexity of the model.
+The number of hidden layers can be referred to as the “depth” of the model.

 def NN_Model_2H(hidden_neurons_1,sec_hidden_neurons_1, learning_rate):

-"""Definition of deep learning model with one dense hidden layer"""
+"""Definition of deep learning model with two dense hidden layers"""

 model = Sequential([